Capital (Iranian TV series): Paytakht Season 4 (2015)

 The Mamouli family face a new set of challenges after Arastou's wife Cho Chung dies in the MH370 plane crash.
 The season is set one year after the crash, however Arastou is still devastated and continues to mourn her death.
 Over the year, Arastou has grown out his beard and hair in mourning, alongside wearing black clothes.
 Naghi has done the same in support of his cousin.
 However, Naghi becomes tired of his appearance and urges Arastou to end his mourning, trim his beard, and begin to wear his colorful clothes once again.

-Meanwhile, Naghi's wife Homa becomes a city council member of Aliabad after winning a landslide election.
+Meanwhile, Naghi's wife Homa Sahadat becomes a city council member of Aliabad after winning a landslide election.
 Although Naghi is proud of her, he fears her work life may start to distance her from the family.
 He begins to despise the city council after Homa begins monitoring his behavior in order to prevent him from embarrassing her with his antics.
 Homa's position in the city council becomes a huge problem when Naghi begins to plan the construction of his sister Fahimeh's new home.
 After Naghi and Homa realize the new home is positioned in an illegal territory, they become opposed to each other.
 Naghi defies the law and continues to build the house for his sister, while Homa implores to them to stop construction as the home will soon be demolished by the city council.
 Many friends and family help to build the house over the course of many episodes.

 Arastou is informed by the police that Malaysia Airlines will be paying a sum of $400,000 to him for the death of his wife.
 When he goes home, he tells no-one and is unhappy from the notion of profiting from the death of his wife.
 However, the news spreads quickly to Naghi, who is disappointed by the fact that he found out from his friend Rahmat rather than Arastou himself.
 Although Naghi is not interested in the money, he feels betrayed by Arastou since he was never told by him, causing small commotion.

 After all the controversy of Fahimeh's house, the city council finally finds out and sends a bulldozer to the house to demolish it.
 After much commotion with government officials, police, and a crowd of residents, Naghi pours gasoline on himself and points a lighter to himself, threatening to set himself on fire if his family is not left alone.
 This causes Homa to collapse and suffer a heart attack from the shock.
 Naghi drops everything and accompanies Homa to the hospital, where the fate of the house is left uncertain.
 The gasoline is revealed to be only water.
 Naghi and Homa make up and decide to go on a trip to Mashhad with the family, to the excitement of Baba Panjali.